MicrosoftDocs/Hololens/hololens/hololens2-industrial-edition-faq.md

 ### What apps can run-on the HoloLens 2 Industrial Edition?

 HoloLens 2 Industrial Edition supports both 1st and 3rd party apps, with a selection of in-box enterprise ready apps.
-Line of business apps can be deployed to devices utilizing the several  [app deployment methods](https://docs.microsoft.com/hololens/app-deploy-overview).
+Line-of-business apps can be deployed to devices utilizing the several  [app deployment methods](https://docs.microsoft.com/hololens/app-deploy-overview).

 ### Can I upgrade from HoloLens 2 to HoloLens 2 Industrial Edition?